aHishamm/MT-Vector-Knowledge-Hub/README.md

 ## Future Roadmap

+- True vector storage and similarity search (e.g., using pgvector)
+- Document reranking and advanced retrieval logic
+- Complete migration and refactoring of all utility functions to Django
 - Knowledge graph integration for enhanced context understanding
 - Multi-modal document support (images, audio)
 - Fine-tuning capabilities for domain-specific knowledge